himmAllRight/himmAllRight-source/content/post/sub-monitor-workflows-with-xrandr.md

 ### But Wait, There's More!
 Scripting it:
-After running these commands to create and enable custom xrandr twice...
+After running these commands twice...
 I realized it would be easy enough to automate.
 So I did with this script:

 ```bash